 Combine the salt, pepper and brown sugar and use as a simple dry rub on the exterior of the brisket.
 Place the brisket in your smoker and cook until the internal temperature reaches 190-200 degrees Fahrenheit.
 You want the brisket to get plenty hot so the bacon fat melts and flavors the meat.

 Turn the brisket several times as it smokes so the bacon fat has a chance to flavor both halves as it drips down.
-Wrapping the brisket in foil after the first four hours of smoking will give the brisket a more bacony flavor, and it'll get done sooner, too.
-Smoked bacon brisket, a recipe that combines the flavors of brisket and bacon.
+Wrapping the brisket in foil after the first four hours of smoking will give the brisket more bacon flavor, and it'll get done sooner, too.